JacobChild/FlowLab_Onboarding/XfoilProject/XFoilProjectAndReport.md

 [TempPolarPlotter.jl](https://github.com/JacobChild/FlowLab_Onboarding/blob/00d1b4217b55f39b4ca7fdd2090e0cdfc3032723/XfoilProject/TempPolarPlotter.jl)

-For all other code, output images, and this document (in MarkDown) see the [XfoilProject](https://github.com/JacobChild/FlowLab_Onboarding/tree/XFoil-Project-Branch/XfoilProject) folder on my Github.
+For all other code, output images, and this document (in Markdown) see the [XfoilProject](https://github.com/JacobChild/FlowLab_Onboarding/tree/XFoil-Project-Branch/XfoilProject) folder on my GitHub.

 *Note: All of these links currently take the user to a branch off of main.
 Once everything in the project has been validated and verified, a pull request will be created and this branch will be merged with Main.
 It is yet to be seen if the links will work once that happens.*